National Assembly Session Commences Under Speaker Ayaz Sadiq’s Chairmanship - UrduPoint

 National Assembly Session Commences Under Speaker Ayaz Sadiq’s Chairmanship

-The House was set to take up various agenda items, including calling attention notices, introduction of bills, legislative business, motions, presentation of reports by standing committees, and points of order.
+The House was set to take up various agenda items, including Question Hour, calling attention notices, motions, laying of ordinances, presentation of reports by standing committees, legislative business, and points of order.

 Recent Stories